dvdmtw98/dvdmtw98/README.md

 ## // About me

-- 🏫 I am currently working towards my Masters degree in Cyber Security
+- 🏫 Currently working towards a Masters degree in Cyber Security
-- 🌱 Interested in learning about Cyber Security, Programming, Cloud and Networking
+- 🌱 Passionate about Information Security, Programming and Operating Systems
-- 🌍 In my free time I enjoy watching movies, reading books and learning about different cultures
+- 🌍 I enjoy watching movies, reading books and learning about different cultures
-- 📝 I like to write articles on various technology-related topics which can be on [Source Code](https://blog.davidvarghese.net) and [Medium](https://david-varghese.medium.com/)
+- 📝 I have a blog which can be accessed at [Source Code](https://blog.davidvarghese.net) and [Medium](https://david-varghese.medium.com/)
-- 📒 I also have a Digital Garden ([Digital Archive](https://notes.davidvarghese.net)) where I store my notes, ideas, insights, and connections I've made throughout my life.
+- 📒 I also have a [Digital Garden](https://notes.davidvarghese.net) where I store information pertaining to topics that interest me.

 ## // Quote of the day